GSA/cio.gov-redo/_pages/programs-and-events/cyber-reskilling.md

 Additionally, Academy participants could complete extracurricular activities and exercises to enhance their learning and skills development, such as online games and cyber competitions.
 Participants received career mentorship and soft skills guidance to help them prepare for re-deploying into the cybersecurity workforce.

 # Event Dates
-This program has ended.
+While Cohort 2 runs through graduation on September 20th, applications for this program have ended.
+The CIO Council will evaluate the success of the first two cohorts to determine what additional opportunities may be available in the future.
+Please continue to visit this website for the most up-to-date information.
+You can also contact us at [feedback@cio.gov](mailto:feedback@cio.gov).
 Thank you for your interest!
-Please contact us at [feedback@cio.gov](mailto:feedback@cio.gov) with questions.

 &nbsp;